mistweaverco/kulala-cmp-graphql.nvim/README.md

 A minimal completion source for GraphQL in `.http`/`.rest` files in Neovim using [nvim-cmp][nvim-cmp].

+It accompanies both [kulala.nvim][kulala] and [rest.nvim][restnvim].

-It accompanies [kulala.nvim][kulala], a minimalistic plugin for API development in Neovim.
+Kulala is a minimalistic plugin for API development in Neovim, whereas rest.nvim is a full fledged REST client for Neovim.

 Kulala is swahili for "rest" or "relax".